ansible/awx/docs/internals/tasks.md

 * * *

 In the following sections, we will go further into the details regarding AWX tasks.
-They are all decorated by `@task()` in [awx/awx/main/tasks.py](https://github.com/ansible/awx/blob/devel/awx/main/tasks.py)
+They are all decorated by `@task()` and most of them live in [awx/main/tasks/](https://github.com/ansible/awx/blob/devel/awx/main/tasks) files.

 ## Housekeeping Tasks